caperdue/GVSU-CIS350-TheDOMinators/README.md

 1. Pull the repository
 2. Open a terminal
 4. Run npm install
-5. Run npm run serve from the source of the path.
+5. Run npm run serve from the source of the path (should be outer most src folder of the repo)
 6. You should see a link that says "localhost:8080".
 Click on it!
 7. It should be live in your web browser!